 Represented former North Carolina Gov. James B. Hunt Jr. and former North Carolina Supreme Court Chief Justice Burley B. Mitchell Jr. as friends of the Supreme Court of North Carolina in Cooper v.
 Berger.

-Regularly assists companies in obtaining antitrust clearance of significant transactions.
+Regularly assists companies in complying with governmental reporting obligations under Hart-Scott-Rodino Act and obtaining antitrust clearance of significant transactions.
+Representative transactions include:

 News & Events

 - Jan.
 20, 2023

 - Aug.
 23, 2022

 - Robinson Bradshaw Guides Fresenius Through Antitrust Review of Two Transactions Totaling $2.3 BillionJuly 9, 2018